Ashlo/Covid19-xray-Flask-app/README.md

 ```

 ## Use your own model
-Place your trained keras deep learning model to the models directory.
+Place your trained keras deep learning model to the directory.

 ## Use other pre-trained model
 See Keras applications for more available models such as DenseNet, MobilNet, NASNet, etc.